Donating money to the GIMP project is easy and important as it allows the project sustainability.

-While we don’t raise funds to sponsor development of GIMP as an organization at this time, we encourage our contributors to run personal fundraisers.
-Currently there are two such projects.
+While we don’t raise funds to sponsor development as an organization yet, we encourage contributor fundraisers:

-Øyvind Kolås uses Patreon to raise funds for his work on GEGL, GIMP’s new sophisticated image processing core.
-This work is crucial to implement features such as non-destructive editing in GIMP, including features known as adjustment layers and layer effects in similar software. Øyvind is the primary developer of GEGL who has been working on it since mid-2000s.
+Øyvind Kolås raises funds for his work on GEGL, GIMP’s new sophisticated image processing core.
+This work is crucial to implement features such as non-destructive editing in GIMP, including features known as adjustment layers and layer effects in similar software. Øyvind is the GEGL maintainer and its primary developer who has been working on it since mid-2000s.

 You can choose from several options to support GIMP financially:

-Financial help is needed for many different reasons.
-The annual Libre Graphics Meeting is one of the things that the money will go to.
-It helps us to get as many GIMP Developers to the conference as possible, so that we can do face-to-face team meetings, plan further development, fix bugs, and write new features.
+Financial help is needed for different reasons.
+The annual Libre Graphics Meeting is one of these things.
+It helps to get as many GIMP Developers to the conference as possible, so that we can do face-to-face team meetings, plan further development, fix bugs, and write new features.

 If applicable, please specify whether you want to remain anonymous.
 While we usually don’t publish the names of donors, this may be considered for exceptional donations.